 What the (claimed to be) Amazon gurus are teaching you, is in most cases; dropshipping.
 For you that do not know what dropshipping is, it is an eCommerce business model, where you do not have to keep any inventory.

-The dropshipping process in short; when a customer purchases a product from your eCommerce store or listing on Amazon/eBay, you purchase the product from a third party supplier/wholesaler for a less price, and then have the supplier ship the product directly to the customer.
-As a result, you as merchant (seller) never see or handle the product.
+The dropshipping process in short; when a customer purchases a product from your eCommerce store or listing on Amazon/eBay, you purchase the product from a third party supplier/wholesaler to a cheaper price, and then have the supplier ship the product directly to the customer.
+As a result, you as merchant (seller) never sees or handles the product.